 Pte.
 Sydney Alfred Hollands (1894 – 1915)

 Sydney Alfred Hollands was born in Platt on 23 March 1894, the eldest of five children to Frank and Harriet Hollands (née Fuller).
-At the time of his son’s birth, Frank was working as an agricultural labourer and employed by Mr. Lauser of Beechin Wood Farm.
+At the time of his son’s birth, Frank was working as an agricultural labourer and employed by Mr Lauser of Beechin Wood Farm.

 When war broke out in 1914 Sydney had been working as a farm labourer, and on 7 August he became one of the very first from Platt to enlist.
-He attested in Maidstone and was described in a medical inspection as being 5’ 6” tall, 125lbs in weight and having blue eyes and brown hair.
+He attested in Maidstone and described in a medical examination as being 5’ 6” tall, 125lbs in weight and having blue eyes and brown hair.
 He was passed fit for service and joined The Queen’s Own (Royal West Kent Regiment) and sent to the regimental depot (also in Maidstone) for training.

 Four months later, on 7 December 1914, Sydney was assigned to the 1st Battalion, who were already fighting on the Western Front, and was either among the draft of 236 NCOs and men who arrived at billets in Dranoutre, Belgium on the 12th or the 50 who joined on the 18th.
 Either way, he probably spent Christmas in St Jans Capelle, and like everyone else, would have received a Christmas card from the King and Queen along with Princess Mary’s gift of cigarettes, tobacco and a pipe.
 The battalion held the line south of Ypres at Wulverghem throughout much of the second half of December and Sydney probably gained his first taste of life in the trenches during this period.
 Owing to extremely wet weather at the start of the month, the trenches in this part of the line were described as being in a ‘shocking state’.